Brecon Beacons Guided Walking Tour 2025

 Distance: 6 miles (10km)

-In summary: Walk to the top of Pen y Fan and Corn Du, two of the summits at the heart of the Brecon Beacons.
+In summary: Walk to the top of Pen-y-Fan and Corn Du, two of the summits at the heart of the Brecon Beacons (Bannau Brycheiniog).

-In summary: A traverse over the four main tops of Corn Du, Pen y Fan, Cribyn and Fan y Big, then on to the Wellington Memorial and Carn Pica and down the ridge to Talybont.
+In summary: A traverse over the four main tops of Corn Du, Pen-y-Fan, Cribyn and Fan y Big, then back along country paths and roads to Nythfa House.

-Highlight: This classic route takes in all the key summits in the central Brecon Beacons; a fantastic high-level crossing of the main peaks.
+Highlight: This classic route takes in all the key summits in the central Brecon Beacons (Bannau Brycheiniog); a fantastic high-level crossing of the main peaks.

 Accommodation: Nythfa House (B, L, D)